Drama

 Drama is a powerful tool for self-expression and communication.

-Our intention, is to spark students’ love for theatre and performing, encouraging creativity, critical thinking and collaboration.
-Students will achieve this through the study of a diverse range of theatrical styles and genres as well thought-provoking topics.
+Our intention is to empower students’ love for music, drama and performing, encouraging creativity, critical thinking and collaboration.
+Students achieve this through the study of a diverse range of topics and skills across music and drama.

-Through the study of drama students will build resilience and independence allowing them to become confident members of society.
+Through study in performing arts students will build resilience and independence allowing them to become confident members of society and the performing arts industry.

 KS3